pitchup/ngx_pagespeed/BUILD.md

 BUILDING DEB
 ------------

+building now condensed into one command:
+    ./build_deb.sh

+TODO: have ngx_pagespeed as a git submodule instead

-This will be modified but instructions came from: https://groups.google.com/forum/#!msg/ngx-pagespeed-discuss/K2qGP7OIYt0/xEXuK46ZsuAJ
+This was based on instructions from: https://groups.google.com/forum/#!msg/ngx-pagespeed-discuss/K2qGP7OIYt0/xEXuK46ZsuAJ

 This is not really and issue but I wanted to contribute with this steps if someone else need to know how.